Below you will find additional steps that are particularly useful when the crash occurs

 - Download the latest drivers from here:

-INCREASE THE VIRTUAL MEMORY (PAGEFILE) ON YOUR SYSTEM (ALL VERSIONS)
+INCREASE THE VIRTUAL MEMORY (PAGEFILE) ON YOUR SYSTEM

 - In the Windows Seach bar, type Advanced system settings and open the Control Panel.